xdsopl/LDPC/README.md

 For better speed (at almost the same decoding performance) I've added support for [saturating](https://en.wikipedia.org/wiki/Saturation_arithmetic) [fixed-point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) operations.

-Support for decoding multiple blocks using [SIMD](https://en.wikipedia.org/wiki/SIMD) acceleration is available for the min-sum, offset-min-sum and min-sum-c algorithms.
+Parallel decoding of multiple blocks using [SIMD](https://en.wikipedia.org/wiki/SIMD) is available for all variations of the min-sum algorithm.

 You can switch between two decoder schedules: